Terminus-IMRC/libvc4regmap/README.md

 ## Requirements

-You need to install [mailbox](https://github.com/Terminus-IMRC/mailbox).
+You need to install [qmkl](https://github.com/Terminus-IMRC/qmkl) and its requirements to build and run this library.
-Just clone this and do `make && sudo make install`.

 ## Installation